 But this does not mean that snorkeling on the Caribbean side is less spectacular than on the Pacific.

-There might be just a few places to snorkel on the Caribbean side, but they offer an abundance of marine creatures and beautiful coral reefs.
+There are a few places to snorkel on the Caribbean side.
+You will see a lot of marine creatures and beautiful coral reefs.

 Surf waves move sediments, and this cause slightly lower visibility, so sometimes can be hard to see marine creatures.

-So that is why many consider Costa Rica best snorkeling places are the islands that stand just a short distance from the shore.
+This is because many islands are located just a short distance from the shore.

 What can you see snorkeling Costa Rica?

-All you have to do is go snorkeling when visibility is higher and pick the best spots to increase your chances of seeing these magnificent creatures.
+Also, pick the best spots to increase your chances of seeing something.